simionAndrei/SBD_AWS-assignment/README.md

 During our time with the `c4.8xlarge` cluster we have determined 3 criteria:
 * At least 1 core should be allocated to other processes
 * 7 cores is the optimal amount on the `c4.8xlarge`
-* 5 cores should be the optimal but this not hold true for our `c4.8xlarge`, maybe because of memory usage
+* 5 cores should be the optimal but this not hold true for our `c4.8xlarge` cluster, maybe because of memory usage
 * At least 8GB / 5 cores are required for an optimal memory consumption

-Because we want to use our money more efficiently we have made the [best_price_calculation.js](best_price_calculation.js) script.
+Because we want to use our money more efficiently, we have made the [best_price_calculation.js](best_price_calculation.js) script.
-This script has preloaded the Amazon on-demand prices and after taking into account the previously mention criteria( minimum core requirements, minimum memory requirements) it calculates the cost per N cpu group(so amount of optimal executors that fit inside a node) and sorts them in ascending order.
-We calculated the results for the 5 and 7 group.
+This script has preloaded the Amazon on-demand prices and after taking into account the previously mention criteria (minimum core requirements, minimum memory requirements) it calculates the cost per N-CPU group (amount of optimal executors that fit inside a node) and sorts them in ascending order.
+We calculated the results for the 5 and 7 groups.
-On both the `c4.8xlarge` registered only at position
-11. Here are the top 11:
+On both, the `c4.8xlarge` registered only at position 11.
+Here are the tops 11:

 | Group 5      | Group 7      |
 |--------------|--------------|